Bartan02/bartan02.github.io/README.md

 - **TypeScript:** Superset of JavaScript for type safety and better developer experience.
 - **Tailwind CSS:** CSS preprocessor for better styling organization and maintainability.

+The following libraries/frameworks were implemented on this portfolio website to enrich it:

+- **i18next:** internationalization framework that enables multi-language support in the portfolio.
+- **animate.css:** CSS animation library that provides pre-defined animations to bring elements to life.
+- **react-animate-on-scroll:** React wrapper for animate.css, allowing elements to animate when they appear in the viewport.
+- **tailwindcss-motion:** extends Tailwind CSS with utility classes for motion and transitions.

 ### DevOps & Hosting
 - **Version Control (Git):** To keep track of changes and manage different project versions.
 - **GitHub:** For repository management and collaboration.